ISACA CISM

 ISACA CISM is one of the industry's highest-paying cybersecurity certifications.
 Take your information security management career to new heights and enroll now to claim your Exam Pass Guarantee!

-If you are ready to register for the 2018 CISM exam, you’re in luck.
-The next key exam registration dates are February 1st through May 24th of this year.
-All you need to do is create a login for an ISACA account at and set up a membership and profile.
+If you are ready to register for the CISM exam, you're in luck.
+Exam registration for CISM is continuous, allowing candidates to register at any time without restrictions.
+All you need to do is create a login for an ISACA account and set up a membership and profile.
 Once this step is complete, you can complete the simple online registration process.

 2. How much does it cost to take the CISM exam?